 Bachelor of Sports Coaching and Exercise Science (Applied Science), University of Canberra.
 Master of Physiotherapy, University of Canberra.

-Outside of work, Alicia is also an Associate Investigator for the University of Canberra’s Indigenous Cardiac Rehabilitation Project: ‘Heart Time’, promoting supervised exercise and a healthy lifestyle to Canberra’s Indigenous population.
 Alicia is a firm believer that for everyone, exercise, education, well-being and a positive mindset are the best medicines.
 Alicia focuses on how to assist clients to return to what they love, providing them with self-management strategies for a healthy life and to minimise risk of re-injury.

 Bachelor of Applied Science (Physiotherapy), University of Sydney

-Bachelor of Physiotherapy, University of Sydney
+Bachelor of Physiotherapy, University of Canberra.

 Bachelor of Physiotherapy (Hons.), University of Canberra